rcarrata/rcarrata.github.io/_posts/2021-04-10-rhacm-submariner.md

 aws-sub2-xxx-submariner-gw-eu-west-1a-xxx   Running   m5n.large   eu-west-1   eu-west-1a   5m46s
 ```

-NOTE: This steps are performed automatically because the environment is AWS.
+NOTE: These steps are performed automatically because the environment is AWS.
 For other clouds it's a manual process that needs to be implemented to open the ports, sgs, tag the subnets, etc.

 ### Deploying Submariner